-320 However, the DLB has strong physical limitations in the production of crops.
-It has a 321 very limited fresh water supply, which is highly dependent upon irregular extra-tropical 322 cyclones (mostly from the North Atlantic) and a shrinking regional cryosphere.
-Increases in 323 evapotranspiration arising from increases in warm season temperatures and expansions of the 324 growing season in the DLB are generally not compensated by precipitation increase.
-Further, 325 changes in the spatio-temporal shifts in precipitation pattern increase the probability of 326 various unusual or extreme events affecting the livelihoods of regional societies and their 327 interactions with the global economy (e.g., Henebry et al. 2013; Chen et al. 2015a).
-This 328 region is a source of dust storms that can adversely impact the environment, climate, and 329 human well-being (Darmenova et al. 2009).
+However, the DLB has strong physical limitations in the production of crops.
+It has a very limited fresh water supply, which is highly dependent upon irregular extratropical cyclones (mostly from the North Atlantic) and a shrinking regional cryosphere.
+Increases in evapotranspiration arising from increases in warm season temperatures and expansions of the growing season in the DLB are generally not compensated by precipitation increase.
+Further, changes in the spatio-temporal shifts in precipitation pattern increase the probability of various unusual or extreme events affecting the livelihoods of regional societies and their interactions with the global economy (e.g., Henebry et al. 2013; Chen et al. 2015).
+This region is a source of dust storms that can adversely impact the environment, climate, and human well-being (Darmenova et al. 2009).

-Arising from these considerations, the second Major Science Question is: "What are the major drivers of the ongoing and future changes in the water cycles within the regions of

-332 Northern Eurasia with insufficient water resources (i.e., DLB and its vicinity)?"
-In addressing 333 this question, future studies should examine how changes in the water cycle will affect 334 regional ecosystems and societies, and how these changes will feedback to the Earth system 335 and the global economy.
+Arising from these considerations, the second Major Science Question is "What are the major drivers of the ongoing and future changes in the water cycles within the regions of Northern Eurasia with insufficient water resources (i.e., DLB and its vicinity)?"
+In addressing this question, future studies should examine how changes in the water cycle will affect regional ecosystems and societies, and how these changes will feedback to the Earth system and the global economy.

-336 Evolving social institutions and economies
+Evolving social institutions and economies

-337 Institutional changes in Northern Eurasia that have taken place over the past few decades have 338 led to large changes in the socio-economic fabric of the societies in the region, affecting land 339 use and the natural environment (cf., Lerman et al. 2004).
-One overarching challenge has 340 been the transition from command-driven to "transitional" and more market-driven economics 341 in the countries of Northern Eurasia.
-This phenomenon has occurred at different rates, with 342 differing levels of success, and often with societal costs.
-This has created unexpected 343 economic and environmental problems but also opportunities (Bergen et al. 2013; Gutman 344 and Radeloff 2016).
-Environmental changes and their related problems include massive 345 agricultural land abandonment (Alcantara et al. 2013; Griffiths et al. 2013; Wright et al. 346 2012), inefficient and illegal forest logging (Kuemmerle et al. 2009; Knorn et al. 2012; 347 Newell and Simeone 2014), degradation of cultivated and pasture lands (Ioffe et al. 2012; 348 Chen et al. 2015a, 2015b), growing water deficits and drought (especially in the DLB and 349 new independent states), and the spread of human-induced fires (Soja et al. 2007; McCarty et 350 al. 2017).
-Many of these outcomes have become important concerns with policy implications 351 at the national and intergovernmental levels.
-Opportunities emerge mostly with advances of 352 warmer climate conditions northward (agriculture benefits at high latitudes, better 353 transportation conditions in the Arctic Seas; Tchebakova et al. 2011).
-Other opportunities are 354 institutional, such as cooperation between nations and non-profit organizations in attempting 355 to implement forestry certification.
+Institutional changes in Northern Eurasia that have taken place over the past few decades have led to large changes in the socio-economic fabric of the societies in the region, affecting land use and the natural environment (cf., Lerman et al. 2004).
+One overarching challenge has been the transition from command-driven to "transitional" and more market-driven economics in the countries of Northern Eurasia.
+This phenomenon has occurred at different rates, with differing levels of success, and often with societal costs.
+This has created unexpected economic and environmental problems but also opportunities (Bergen et al. 2013; Gutman and Radeloff 2016).
+Environmental changes and their related problems include massive agricultural land abandonment (Alcantara et al. 2013; Griffiths et al. 2013; Wright et al. 2012), inefficient and illegal forest logging (Kuemmerle et al. 2009; Knorn et al. 2012; Newell and